dekadentno/vue-unit-testing-cheat-sheet/README.md

-# jest-cheat-sheet
+# Vue unit testing cheat sheet
-:microscope: My cheat sheet for testing vue components with jest
+:microscope: My cheat sheet for testing vue components with jest and vue test utils

 Remark: I have no clue about (unit) testing, so these examples might not be in terms of good/best practices.